FizzyFlow/wdoublesync/README.md

 - **Compression**: Optional gzip envelope to reduce on-chain storage cost
 - **Stateless resume**: A new sender instance rebuilds its CDC store and session state by replaying existing chain items — no local state required between sessions
 - **Transparent blob routing**: Large patches are automatically stored as Walrus blobs by EndlessVector
+- **Corrupt chain recovery**: If a diff patch on-chain is unreadable (e.g. pushed against a stale base), `restore()` and `initialize()` skip it and reset at the next full snapshot further down the chain, rather than throwing.
+If no recovery snapshot exists, an error is thrown — repair with a force snapshot (see below)

 ## Install